aacallanta12/beaver-online-help/docs/Personnel.md

 # Personnel
 ![Image](img/addemployee1.png)
 >
->Select Personnel on upper right of the screen to be able to view Employee List, Add Employee, Add and Edit Position, Add and Edit edit tag.
+>Select Personnel on the upper right of the screen to be able to view Employee List, Add Employee, Add and Edit Position, Add and Edit tag.
 ## Add Employee
 ![Image](img/addemployee2.png)
 >